What to Know About Tapeworms in Cats · Kinship

 Laura Stolfi / Stocksy

-This is a common question that veterinary staff members will ask pet parents who call in a panic about worms coming out of their cat’s butt.
-The appearance of the worms helps to figure out the likely culprit.
-Roundworms and hookworms kind of resemble spaghetti noodles while tapeworms look like little pieces of rice, if rice could move itself around.
+We’re not trying to put you off your upcoming lunch — instead, we’re trying to figure out the type of worm your cat is dealing with.
+Roundworms and hookworms kind of resemble spaghetti noodles, while tapeworms look like little pieces of rice, if rice could move itself around.
 Now that you’re sufficiently grossed out, let’s talk about the ones that are short like rice.

 littleKin is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-Tapeworms are flat, segmented parasites that commonly infect dogs and cats.
-Dipylidium caninum — the fancy scientific name for the most common tapeworms in cats — set up shop in a cat’s small intestine.
+Tapeworms are flat, segmented parasites and one of the more common worms that infect cats and dogs.
+Dipylidium caninum — the fancy, scientific name for the most common tapeworms in cats — set up shop in a cat’s small intestine.
 They hook on to the intestinal wall and suck nutrients from the cat.

-While the bits of tapeworm visible externally are pretty small, the actual worm inside of a cat can grow to a whopping six to 30 inches.
+While the bits of tapeworm visible externally are pretty small, the actual worm inside a cat can grow to a whopping six inches to over two feet long.
 As tapeworms grow, they develop segments called proglottids.
-These egg-bearing proglottids are released from the tail end of the tapeworm and passed in the cat’s feces.
+These egg-bearing proglottids break off from the tail end of the tapeworm and are passed in the cat’s feces into the environment, where the eggs are released.
 These are the little things that look like grains of rice in an infected cat’s poop.

 The most common (and most reliable) way to diagnose tapeworms in cats is by directly watching the little buggers crawl around a cat’s butt or poop.
 A fecal exam is less reliable than direct observation, but it may be recommended to rule out other intestinal parasites.

-A cat with tapeworms cannot directly transmit tapeworms to other people or pets, but, it’s possible for both people and pets to be infected if they ingest an infected flea.
-This is more commonly reported in children.
+A cat with tapeworms cannot directly transmit tapeworms to other people or pets.
+But both people and pets can be infected if they ingest an infected flea.
+This is more commonly reported in children and can be prevented by staying on top of flea preventatives and washing your hands after petting your cat.

 Cats can also get a different species of tapeworm called Taenia.
 Taenia species are transmitted by eating infected rodents.
 The life cycle for this tapeworm is a little different.
 Instead of a flea eating tapeworm-infected feces, a rodent ingests them.
 The eggs develop into larvae and travel to the rodent’s liver, where they develop in cysts.
 After a cat catches the infected rodent and has a nice meal, the tapeworm larvae mature into adult tapeworms in the cat’s intestines.